ircv3/ircv3-specifications/client-tags/persist.md

 ## Server implementation considerations

-Servers SHOULD NOT store TAGMSG that do not contain the `+draft/persist` tag.
-If a server implements history storage and replay, it SHOULD store TAGMSG that contain the `+draft/persist` tag.
-Servers SHOULD ignore the presence of `+draft/persist` on all other message types.
+Servers implementing history storage and replay should take the presence of `+draft/persist` on a TAGMSG as a recommendation that they store it.
+Servers MAY decline to store TAGMSG on which it is absent.
+Servers SHOULD ignore the presence or absence of `+draft/persist` on all other message types.

 Since the specification of `+draft/react` precedes this specification, servers MAY wish to store TAGMSG that carry `+draft/react` but not `+draft/persist`.